nohoa/In-Memory-Redis-Database/README.md

  ✅ Send persistent ping communication

- ✅ ACK and WAIT commands for communications betweenthe  main thread and replication
+ ✅ ACK and WAIT commands for communications between the  main thread and replication

 ## Concurrent user connection

- ✅ Support multiple people execute redis CLI command at once.
+ ✅ Support multiple clients executing the Redis CLI command at once.